What Is a Lucky 15?

-There are various calculators available online that can help you check your odds before placing your Lucky 15 bet.
+There are various odds calculators available online that can help you check your odds before placing your Lucky 15 bet.
 These calculators can come in handy because the odds are not always the same.

-A quick example of this would be if you place a Lucky 15 bet with even (+100) odds on every team except team B, which has +400 odds.
+A quick example of this would be if you place a Lucky 15 bet with even (+100) odds on every team except Team B, which has +400 odds.
 Now let us take a look at some of the different payouts.

-If only team B wins, you would get paid out on only the single bet for team B, but again, most books offer the bonus.
-So if just team B wins, you would get a payout of +800 from books that offer the 2x bonus.
+If only Team B wins, you would get paid out on only the single bet for Team B, but again, most books offer the bonus.
+So if just Team B wins, you would get a payout of +800 from books that offer the 2x bonus.

-If teams A and B win, you are in luck, because now you get paid +100 on team A, and +800 on team B, plus you would win the double bet where you win 1 unit on team A, and then take that 2 units and put it on team B, resulting in a payout of +1600!
+If teams A and B win, you are in luck, because now you get paid +100 on Team A, and +800 on Team B, plus you would win the double bet where you win 1 unit on Team A, and then take that 2 units and put it on Team B, resulting in a payout of +1600!

 If you’re really feeling a hot streak coming on, nothing beats a Lucky 15 bet.
-If you are able to hit all four games, your payout will be huge.
+If you are able to hit all four selections, your payout will be huge.
 Even if only one out of four teams wins, you still will get some money back.
-The sweet spot really comes when either 2 or 3 teams wins, which will happen a decent percentage of the time, and will result in a nice payout.
+The sweet spot really comes when either two or three teams win, which will happen a decent percentage of the time, and will result in a nice payout.